piratesofpestulon/piratesofpestulon/README.md

 <p align="center">
   try and talk to me about the batfam and ill slap you in the teeth.
 AND I LOVE BATJOKES AND IDGAF ABT JASON TODD</br></br>
-  <i>lastly, <b>i block without a care in the world.</b> if i sit on some bum lmk. proshippers, and outlast or bftd fans hide me b4 i kill you.</i>
+  <i>lastly, <b>i block without a care in the world.</b> if i sit on some bum lmk. proshippers, and outlast, bftd, or MSI fans hide me b4 i kill you.</i>
   </br><img src="https://file.garden/ZiuWbi4JIhsmuyWF/duuuuuuuh.jpg"/></p>
 </p>